-"We have asked Caverion to be responsible for the solutions they believe are most cost-effective in operation, while we do not compromise on quality," says Falkeid.
+"We have asked Caverion to be responsible for the solutions they believe are most cost-effective in operation without compromising on quality", says Falkeid.

-"The machines do their job and have completed the task with the 0.2% RH requirement.
-It's great," says Johannessen.
+Caverion's man, Johannessen, states that the dehumidifier solution has worked according to the conditions in prototype production: "The machines do their job and have completed the task with the 0.2% RH requirement.
+It's great".

-That the solution works well is also documented through particle counts in all clean rooms.
+The solution working well is also documented through particle counts in all clean rooms.

-"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove," Falkeid points out.
+"We are well within the requirements of ISO 8 by a good margin, which was very satisfying to prove", comments Falkeid.

 Another alternative that is being considered is a CO2 heat pump.

-"Heat pump combined with the Cotes dehumidifier is a good solution.
-Instead of using electricity for heating, you can rather use the electricity for a CO2 heat pump and get both cooling and heat," Johannessen points out.
+"A heat pump combined with the Cotes dehumidifier is a good solution.
+Instead of using electricity for heating, you can use the electricity for a CO2 heat pump and get both cooling and heat", says Johannessen.

-"I believe Beyonder is operating the world’s most sustainable and energy-efficient battery dry room today," comments Thomas Rønnow, owner and Business Development Manager at Cotes.
+"I believe Beyonder is operating the world’s most sustainable and energy-efficient battery dry room today", comments Thomas Rønnow, Business Development Manager and Owner of Cotes.

-Jesper Lund Jørgensen is the Dehumidification Specialist on Cotes Exergic Technology and believes that this technology is a game-changer in the industry.
+Jesper Lund Jørgensen, the Dehumidification Specialist for Cotes Exergic Technology, believes that this technology is a game-changer in the industry.

-“At Cotes, we saw the opportunity to improve energy efficiency and optimal running conditions of dry room solutions,” explains Jørgensen.
-“What we have done with Cotes Exergic Technology is to go back to the basic principles of drying, use some clever engineering and design, combined with a mission to reduce energy and utilize as many alternative sustainable energy sources as possible — resulting in what is undeniably the most sustainable solution on the market."
+“At Cotes, we saw the opportunity to improve energy efficiency and optimal running conditions of dry room solutions”, explains Jørgensen.
+“What we have done with Cotes Exergic Technology is to go back to the basic principles of drying and use some clever engineering and design, combined with a mission to reduce energy and utilise as many alternative sustainable energy sources as possible — resulting in what is undeniably the most sustainable solution on the market."

-In the case of Beyonder the amount of people in the dry room at any given time varies between one and six.
-The Exergic system supports -52°C dew point with four people in the room using 90°C regeneration.
-Sometimes they need up to six people in the dry room at -52°C dew point which requires the system to turn up the regeneration temperature to approx. 130°C.
+In the case of Beyonder, the number of people in the dry room at any given time varies between one and six.
+The Exergic system supports a -52°C dew point with four people in the room using 90°C regeneration.
+Sometimes they need up to six people in the dry room at -52°C dew point, which requires the system to turn up the regeneration temperature to approx. 130°C.

-Flexibility is built into the system because the Exergic Technology works at lower optimal temperatures which makes it possible to turn up the heat when needed.
+Flexibility is built into the system because Exergic Technology works at lower optimal temperatures, making it possible to turn up the heat when needed.
 Other non-Cotes solutions are running at higher temperatures, leaving less surplus capacity to deal with extraordinary situations.